-A clinical practice is provided in making x-ray exposures using manikins and patients participating in the WCC Dental Clinic Program.
+Clinical practice is provided in making radiographic exposures using manikins and patients participating in the WCC Dental Clinic Program.
+This course, in conjunction with the completion of DEN 125, allows a dental assistant to legally expose dental radiographs in the State of Michigan.

-DA 222.
-DENTAL PRACTICE MANAGEMENT SEMINAR......
+DEN 222.
+DENTAL PRACTICE MANAGEMENT SEMINAR ...
 3 credit hours

-Prerequisite: A 2.0 GPA in all DA 212 or permission of instructor 7 weeks, 7 hours per week (2-5)
+Prerequisite: A 2.0 GPA in DEN 212 or consent of instructor